rahulraj8528/easyquicken/index.md

-# No CD?
+# First Project for Users: No CD?
 No Problem!
 How to Install or Reinstall Quicken Premier, Classic Deluxe & More on a New Windows Computer

 Getting a new computer is exciting, but it can also bring some challenges—especially when it comes to reinstalling essential software like Quicken.
 If you've upgraded your PC and are wondering how to install or reinstall Quicken Premier, Classic Deluxe, or any other Quicken version without a CD, you're in the right place.
 Whether you're migrating Quicken to a new computer or reinstalling it without physical media, this guide walks you through every step.